-Join us for Roots & Resilience: The Power of Data, Stories, and Community Action—a dynamic gathering of youth, parents, and community leaders exploring mental health through storytelling, research, and collective action.
+Join us for Community In Action—a dynamic gathering of youth, parents, and community leaders exploring mental health through storytelling, research, and collective action.
 Held at UCA’s 2026 Chinese American Convention, this Mental Health Summit features engaging youth and parent tracks, with speakers including Alan Z on AAPI identity and mental health, and Dr. Yi Jia (“Doctor Panda”) on family well-being and resilience.
 Discover youth-led poster presentations and lightning talks, take part in hands-on QPR suicide prevention training, and explore a vibrant community showcase and book fair.
 We’ll even be hosting a talent show and special cultural events!
 Get ready to make memories and connections that last a lifetime, because this once-in-a-decade event is one you don’t want to miss.

 Monday, June 29th